 New sperm are produced continually in the testicles and take about 42 to 76 days to mature.
 So, a current semen analysis reflects your environment over the past three months.
 Any positive changes you've made won't show up for several months.

 One of the most common causes of low sperm count is incomplete or improper collection of a sperm sample.
 Sperm counts also often fluctuate.
 Because of these factors, most doctors will check two or more semen samples over time to ensure consistency between samples.

 To ensure accuracy in a collection, your doctor will:

 - Ask you to make sure all of your semen makes it into the collection cup or collection condom when you ejaculate

-- Have you abstain from ejaculating for 2 to 7 days before collecting a sample
+- Have you abstain from ejaculating for at least two but no longer than 11 days before collecting a sample

-- Collect a second sample at least one to two weeks after the first
+- Collect a second sample at least two weeks after the first

 - Have you avoid the use of lubricants because these products can affect sperm motility